ashfelloff/lavalamp/README.md

 ```

 The combination of these mathematical components creates fluid, organic-looking animations that never exactly repeat, similar to the patterns seen in actual lava lamps.

+## Preview Feature

+The website includes a real-time matrix preview that shows exactly how the animation will appear on your LED matrix:

+- Simulates the actual 64x32 LED grid
+- Shows individual LED pixels with proper spacing
+- Renders accurate colors and brightness levels
+- Updates in real-time as waves animate
+- Supports all themes including cycle mode
+- Matches the physical matrix display layout

+This preview helps you visualize how your chosen theme will look before uploading to your matrix display.

 ## Credits